All Episodes

 We do need the federal government's help, as I mentioned, because they have an outsized influence on our criminal justice system.

-But also just doing their part, cutting the grass, fixing the fountains, making sure that federal law enforcement is doing all of the policing that they can do.
+But also just doing their part, cutting the grass, fixing the fountains, making sure that federal law enforcement is doing all of the police work that they can do.

-And I just have to say thank you to NPS, FBI, ATF, who've always worked cooperatively with us, and we expect that they will again.
+And I just have to say thank you to NPS, FBI, ATF, who have always worked cooperatively with us, and we expect that they will again.

 dana bash